Showing Respect for a Parent’s Request: Getting Kids to Listen!

 They actually come to learn that you saying something once only means you will say it again and again and again.
 Know that it doesn’t work to repeat your request if you want respect for your request.
 Unless you want to spend most of your time constantly repeating everything you say just to get every little chore done around the house.

 Bottom line: Say it once and then…

 3. Rely Upon Actions to Teach Respect For Your Words.

 When you follow words with more words, the value of your words becomes diluted.
 If you just keep throwing more and more words out there, children learn that your words don’t mean anything.
 How would you expect your kids to know that you really mean business if you’re willing to repeat the same request a dozen times?
 It just can’t work that way.
 The secret here is to find

 an upset, let him have his upset.
-But your actions is to walk away from his whining and upset.
+But your action is to walk away from his whining and upset.

 In every situation, you want to remain respectful.
 You’ll never feel bad for maintaining your cool.
 State your position once and then follow with decisive action.
-If you follow that simple formula, you’ll see that your request become honored with increasing consistency.
-Just remember however, all of these is a learning process.
+If you follow that simple formula, you’ll see that your request becomes honored with increasing consistency.
+Just remember, however, all of this is a learning process.
 Don’t expect perfection immediately.
 You have to allow

 your kids the opportunity to learn and that may take two to three weeks.
 Be patient and let the respect for your requests build over time.